Research Schedule of Events Facilitator Training Home

 There are thousands of kinds of Qigong.
 Tai Chi is one of the most widely recognized.
 There are six paths that an individual might follow through the practice of Tai Chi and other methods of Qigong: The Self Reliance and Empowerment Path, The Path to Self Healing, The Healers Path, The Path of Supreme Strength and Conflict Resolution, The Super Natural Path, and The Path of Transcendence and Immortality.

-Choosing a Form of Tai Chi or Qigong to Practice
+Choosing a Form of Tai Chi or Qigong

 You may be asking: How then shall I decide which type of practice to pursue?
 Would the practice be different if my goal is healing rather than performance enhancement?
 Is the simple path as useful as the esoteric path?
 Can I learn from video tapes, audio tapes or books ?
 Is it necessary to have a teacher?
 Is it better to practice with a group?
 I've heard of Qigong Masters, shall I seek a master?
 How much is it necessary to practice?